urbit/urbit/pkg/hs/urbit-uruk/skew.md

 count management.
 It had an L2 cache miss rate of approximately 25%.
 This is bonkers.
 We know it's slow, but why exactly is it slow?

+I traced through running `(add 2 2)`.
 When you count up the work that goes into dispatching a single function call, the current nock interpreter does the stack and program counter management overhead to perform 23 internal bytecodes, which allocates 7 cons cells, increases the refcount of 12 memory locations, decreases the refcount of 4 nouns (which may affect other memory locations because refcount decrement is recursive), and performs 3 arbitrary tree walks.
 We do this even if we are calling a jet: since jet registration is a stateful side effect, we must perform all the tree math to first get the noun which has the jet registration.

-{{Ted says this may also do hashtable lookup on jet call.}}

 This isn't just inefficient, it's extremely hard to reason about.
-Actually producing the last paragraph took more than two hours of work (and I suspect I have under counted operations because I didn't delve into the site hooks system).
+Actually producing the last paragraph took more than two hours of work (and I suspect I have under counted operations because I didn't delve into the site hooks system, which in uncached cases, can perform a hash table lookup).

 The traditional rejoinder to the above is that it doesn't matter that individual function dispatch is slow since the jet system implies you should be